zmwangx/prezto/modules/homebrew/README.md

   - `brewu` updates Homebrew and formulae.
   - `brewx` uninstalls a formula.

+Contributor/developer-focused:

+  - `brewt` tests a formula.
+  - `brewa` audits a formula with the strictest settings.

 ### Homebrew Cask

   - `cask` is aliased to `brew cask`.